 Complements are the reverse value of the existing value.
-We are trying to say that as there are only two digits in binary number system 0 and 1.
-Now if A = 0 then complement of A will be 1 or A’ = 1
+We are trying to say that there are only two digits in the binary number system 0 and 1.
+If A = 0, then the complement of A will be 1 or A’ = 1.

-Thus according to De-Morgan’s laws or De-Morgan’s theorem if A and B are the two variables or Boolean numbers.
+Thus according to De-Morgan’s laws or De-Morgan’s theorem, if A and B are the two variables or Boolean numbers.
 Then accordingly

-Thus according to De Morgan’s theorem if A and B are the two variables then.
+Thus according to De Morgan’s theorem, if A and B are the two variables, then.

 De-Morgan’s laws can also be implemented in Boolean algebra in the following steps:-

 - While doing Boolean algebra at first replace the given operator.
-That is if (+) is there then replace it with (.) and if (.) is there then replace it with (+).
+That is, if (+) is there, then replace it with (.), and if (.) is there, then replace it with (+).

-De-Morgan’s theorem can be proved by the simple induction method from the table given below.
+De-Morgan’s theorem can be proved by the simple induction method from the table given below:

 Firstly the value of A = 0 and the value of B = 0.
 Now for this values A’ = 1, B’ = 1.
 Again A + B = 0 and A.B = 0.
 Thus (A + B)’ = 1 and (A.B)’ = 1, A’ + B’ = 1 and A’.B’ = 1.

-Again different values of A and B we see the same thing i.e. column no 7 and 8 are equal to each other and 9 and 10 are equal to each other.
+Again different values of A and B we see the same thing, i.e. column no 7 and 8 are equal to each other and 9 and 10 are equal to each other.
 Thus by this truth table, we can prove De-Morgan’s theorem.

 Some examples given below can make your idea clear.

-Let other example be,
+Let another example be,

-In both the equations we have suitably used De-Morgan’s laws to make our calculation much easier.
+In both the equations, we have suitably used De-Morgan’s laws to make our calculation much easier.